-THE ASHTON PRIZES
+ASHTON PRIZES

 A fund of \$3000 was established in 1887 by Oliver C. Ashton of Bryan, Ohio, endowing the O. C. Ashton Prizes for excellence in reading and speaking.
 Three contests during the year are held, an Upper College Contest, a General College Contest, and an Interpretative Reading Contest.
-The amounts of the prizes awarded at each contest depends upon the income available from the fund.
+The amounts of the prizes awarded at each contest vary from \$5 to \$40.